 IRS Penalty and taxable income

-If you use your funds for non-qualified expenses, the IRS imposes a 20 percent penalty on the amount.
+If you use your funds for non-qualified expenses, the IRS imposes a HSA withdrawal penalty of 20 percent on the amount.
 For example, if you spend $500 on non-qualified expenses, your penalty will be $100.

 Unfortunately, the bad news doesn’t stop there.
 In addition to the 20 percent penalty, the IRS also considers HSA funds spent on non-qualified expenses as taxable income.
 This means they must be included as part of your total income when filing your taxes, which could increase the amount you owe or reduce any refund you may be entitled to.